marekprochazka/PEnIS/README.md

 Groceries recording and visits controling information system (in Czech: Potraviny Evidující a Nocležný Informační Systém) is a system that allows control over finances and visits to flats and houses that are typically inhabited by students or other non-family related people for which reason is necessary to have control over these aspects of living together.
+Primary target is for Czech users.
+English localosation will be added later.

 ---